 It’s difficult to lie about factual information on Facebook, unless someone is fabricating a completely false identity with a fake profile.
 Because the social network is large and includes dozens of people who already know you offline, if you lie about your age, occupation, or other such information, these people will know.
 In addition, as I mentioned earlier, online communication with individuals that we know offline is marked by less lying than in-person communication, and the Facebook social network to a large extent involves presenting information to those in our offline social network.

-This means that if you meet people via Facebook or a Facebook-enabled app like Tinder, you’re likely to be getting a relatively accurate impression of their overall personality.
+This means that if you meet people via Facebook, you’re likely to be getting a relatively accurate impression of their overall personality.

 Who is more likely to lie online?

 Some people are more prone to deceptive behavior online than others, such as those high in sensation-seeking, and those who show addictive behavior toward the Internet (Lu, 2008).
 Sensation-seekers are also more likely to be dishonest offline.
 Those who are introverted or high in social anxiety are especially likely to be honest about their personalities online, revealing hidden aspects of the self that they don’t normally show to others offline (Amichai-Hamburger et al., 2002; McKenna et al., 2002).